PhonologicalCorpusTools/SLPAA/docs/source/video_example.rst

 From YouTube
 ============
-You can use a "raw" block of html code.
+You can use a "raw" block of html code, which looks like this:

-The code looks like this (note the use of "/embed/" rather than "/watch?v="

 .. code-block:: rst